JackofD/game-deal-test/README.md

 yarn start
 ```

-Vist `localhost:3000` in your browser.
+Visit `localhost:3000` in your browser.

 4. To run tests use the `jest` script provided in the package.json file.
 ```